The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 Pros:

-* Allows for better alignment with 3 minute raid-buffs.
+* Allows for better alignment with 3-minute raid-buffs.

 Cons:

-* Loses a Technical Step at 8 minutes.
+* Loses a Technical Step at eight minutes.

 ## Recommended Samba Timings